"Dynamite in the Wilderness"

 It's always interesting what people remember.
 "He was a very slight man and must have been issued the smallest Forest Service uniform available," commented Ruth Merrill, a member of our group.
 "I remember he was also sporting a very large wristwatch, or it just seemed huge on his narrow wrist."

 "Probably since I was sitting alone off the trail, he stopped to pass the time," she said.
-"He noted that the FS said no firecrackers in the wilderness.
-But he heard they were going to use one big firecracker."
+"He noted that the Forest Service said no firecrackers in the wilderness.
+But he heard they were going to use one big firecracker.

 "I felt like bantering with him," said Ruth, "so I asked him if I should move to France where my people came from.
 He nodded enthusiastically.
 'Yes!'